FaceTime Not Working on a Mac: How to Solve the Problem

 Something you should know

 There are multiple reasons why FaceTime might not be working on your Mac.
-But if you’ve already tried all the obvious ways to solve the problem, but nothing has helped, try checking your Mac for viruses and malware—malicious apps may block FaceTime itself or may block its access to the needed data.
+But if you’ve already tried all the obvious ways to solve the problem, but nothing has helped, try checking your Mac for viruses and malware—malicious apps may block FaceTime camera itself or may block its access to the needed data.

 Discover the real reason by checking your Mac with MacKeeper to find any potential security issues.